zedconte/great-big-example-application/README.md

 # Make it go

-This is a standard angular-cli generated application so you can use all of the ng XXX commands to manage the application.

 ```
-# Download the code
+## Download the code
 $ git clone https://github.com/dancancro/great-big-angular2-example.git
 $ cd great-big-angular2-example

-# Install dependencies
+## Install dependencies
 $ npm install

-# Put some data in the database
+## Put some data in the database
 1. Run `$ npm install -g node-mongo-seeds` to install the mongo seed tool globally
 2. Run `$ cd app && seed` to seed the mongodb with data from the /seeds folder.
 Running this again
 will wipe out data in these collections and replace it with what's in the json files.

-# Run the backend server

-... in debug mode
-Select Launch via NPM from VSCode debug menu.
-Click DEBUG.

-... without debugging
+## Start it
-$npm run dev:server
+$npm start

-# Build and start the frontend server
-$ npm run dev:client

-# Continuously run the tests
-$ ng test

 ```

-Then navigate to [http://localhost:4200](http://localhost:4200) in your browser.
+Then navigate to [http://localhost:3130](http://localhost:3130) in your browser.
 If you get stuck on anything, no matter how little, please let me know.
 I know how the little things are what cause the problems and I don't want you to have any problems.

-## Special Heroku instruction

-Set Config var NPM_CONFIG_PRODUCT to false on the Settings tab of your app admin page.

 ## Blocking Dependency Issues